Dutch West India Company: Origins

 When the Dutch East India Company (VOC) was founded in 1602, some traders in Amsterdam did not agree with its monopolistic policies.
 With help from Petrus Plancius, a Dutch-Flemish astronomer, cartographer, and clergyman, they sought for a northeastern or northwestern access to Asia to circumvent the VOC monopoly.
 In 1609, English explorer Henry Hudson, in employment of the VOC, landed on the coast of New England and sailed up what is now known as the Hudson River in his quest for the Northwest Passage to Asia.
 However, he failed to find a passage.
 Consequently, in 1615, Isaac Le Maire and Samuel Blommaert, assisted by others, focused on finding a south-westerly route around South America's Tierra del Fuego archipelago in order to circumvent the monopoly of the VOC.

 One of the first sailors who focused on trade with Africa was Balthazar de Moucheron.
 The trade with Africa offered several possibilities to set up trading posts or factories, an important starting point for negotiations.
 It was Blommaert, however, who stated that, in 1600, eight companies sailed on the coast of Africa, competing with each other for the supply of copper, from the Kingdom of Loango.
 Pieter van den Broecke was employed by one of these companies.
 In 1612, a Dutch fortress was built in Mouree (present day Ghana), along the Dutch Gold Coast.

 Trade with the Caribbean, for salt, sugar and tobacco, was hampered by Spain and delayed because of peace negotiations.
 Spain offered peace on condition that the Dutch Republic would withdraw from trading with Asia and America.
 Spain refused to sign the peace treaty if a West Indian Company would be established.
 At this time, the Dutch War of Independence (1568–1648) between Spain and the Dutch Republic was occurring.
 Grand Pensionary Johan van Oldenbarnevelt offered to suspend trade with the West Indies in exchange for the Twelve Years' Truce.
 He took the proposal of founding a West-India Company off table.
 The result was that, during a few years, the Dutch sailed under a foreign flag to South America.
 However, ten years later, Stadtholder Maurice of Orange, proposed to continue the war with Spain, but also to distract attention from Spain to the Republic.
 In 1619, his opponent Johan van Oldenbarnevelt was beheaded, and when in April 1621 the truce expired, the West Indian Company could be established.

 The West India Company received its charter from the States-General in June 1621, granting it a 24-year monopoly on trade and colonization that included the American coast between Newfoundland and the Straits of Magellan.
-One of the promotors all these years was Reynier Pauw who was one of the judges in the Trial of Oldenbarnevelt, Grotius and Hogerbeets.
-He appointed two of his sons as the first managers in 1621; both Pieter and Michael Reyniersz Pauw were in function for fifteen years.
-Reynier Pauw jr, Cornelis Bicker and Samuel Blommaert were appointed in 1622.
+One of the promotors was Reynier Pauw, who went on to appoint two of his sons as the first managers in 1621; both Pieter and Michiel Reyniersz Pauw were in place for fifteen years.
+Reynier Pauw II, Cornelis Bicker, and Samuel Blommaert were appointed in 1622.